pmbot-io/pmbot-docs/src/data/docs/30-plugins/10-custom-plugin.md

 ### `name`

-Plugin name.
+The name of your plugin.
+This is what will be used to reference your plugin in `.pmbot.yml`.

 ### `core`

 The plugin core logic.
-This should be a `class` or `object` (at your discretion) which implements an interface specific to the defined plugin type:
+This should implement an interface specific to the defined plugin type:

 - [Package manager](#package-managers)
 - [Actions](#actions)

-Independently from the plugin type, the `core` can either be a plain Javascript object, or you may create an ES6 class.
-In that case, the constructor will be passed a context which contains information about the environment, update configuration, etc.
+Independently from the plugin type, the `core` should be an **ES6 class**.
+The constructor will be passed a context which contains information about the environment, update configuration, etc.

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>